Apple Watch Waterproof

 –IP68: iPhone XS, iPhone XS Max

 If you ended up with a wet phone, and had to realise your iPhone is water damaged, there’s still hope for you!
-We carry out water damage repairs daily in our workshop, and most of the time we can fully restore the device into working condition.
+We carry out water damage repairs daily in our workshop in Ipswich.
+Most of the time we can fully restore the device into working condition.
 Of course, it’s good to know what to do if you accidentally expose your device to any liquid.
 A few quick steps can prevent further and greater damage to the device while it gets to us for the professional repair.